threatcon/threatcon/README.md

 <p>👋 &nbsp;Hello and welcome.
 My name is Antonio Turner and my primary job is a Network Architect</p>
-<p>🔍 &nbsp;I spend most of my time doing network audits and creating network automation tools.</p>
+<p>🔍 &nbsp;My primary responsibilities are network audits and creating network automation tools.</p>
-<p>🚀 &nbsp;I primarily create tools in Ansible and VBA.
+<p>🚀 &nbsp;I create tools in Ansible, PowerShell and VBA.
 Yes, VBA.
-I work in Microsoft Houses that rely heavily on Office automation.</p>
+I work in houses that Microsoft built and they heavily rely on Microsoft Office automation.</p>

 <br />
 ## 🛠 &nbsp;Tech Stack: